 Developments in the field of digital electronics and the huge amount of data generated during the last few decades ushered in the second Industrial Revolution which is popularly referred to as the Information Revolution.
 Information technology played an ever-increasing role in this new revolution.
 A sound knowledge of how computers work, process and analyze data has, therefore, become indispensable for everyone who seeks employment not only in the area of IT, but also in any other fields.
-Rightly so, many institutions and universities in India have introduced a subject covering the fundamentals of computation and problem solving with Python for their undergraduate students.
+Rightly so, many institutions and universities in India have introduced a subject covering Problem Solving and Python Programming for their undergraduate students.
 This book caters to those needs of the undergraduate students.